-Evidence control panels are located on each counsel table, the courtroom deputy's desk and the judge's bench.
-The control panel allows the operator to govern how evidence is viewed and heard.
+Evidence control panels are located on each counsel table.
+The courtroom deputy's desk has a more complex touch panel.
+The control panel allows the operator to govern how evidence from their counsel table is viewed and heard.

-1. To begin, the operator should touch the screen on the evidence control panel so that the screen with the "HDMI, VGA, and Doc Cam" is displayed.
+1. To begin, the operator should touch the screen on the evidence control panel so that the screen with the "HDMI, Display Port and Doc Cam" is displayed.